m-cat/Descent/README.md

-#Descent
+# Descent

 ![alt text](http://i.imgur.com/i5so9L3.png)

-##What is Descent?
+## What is Descent?

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (2-27-2017)
+## Current State (2-27-2017)

 This project is likely discontinued.
-I intend to start a new game from scratch, using a different language, more organized code, and less initial features/scope.
+I intend to start a new game from scratch, using a different language, more organized code, and fewer initial features/scope.

-###To Do
+### To Do

-####General
+#### General

 - Equipment screen